-LEP Key Sector P LEP Key Sector Priorities - Target Outcomes Data & Space Visitor Economy Creative Health & Social Care Digital, Engineering & Manufacturing Clean Energy Construction To deliver provision that is accessible locally to support the growth in the data and space industries in Cornwall and the UK and boost STEAM skills attracting more people to STEAM jobs in CloS.
-To enable the range of skills to be learnt and developed to support the visitor economy in Cornwall and the UK.
-To deliver programmes that address the imbalance identified between the skills needed and availability within the local talent pool in order to fulfil the '10 Opportunities' aspiration to make Cornwall the 'destination of choice' for creative businesses.
-To allow the range of clinical skills to be developed locally to address the skills shortage in the health and social care sector.
-To provide training solutions to train, upskill or retrain individuals to address the skills shortages both locally and nationally.
+Key Sector Priorities Target Outcomes Space & Digital To deliver provision that is accessible locally to support the growth in the data and space industries in Cornwall and the UK and boost STEAM skills attracting more people to STEAM jobs in CloS.
+Visitor Economy To enable the range of skills to be learnt and developed to support the visitor economy in Cornwall and the UK.
+Creative & Culture To deliver programmes that address the imbalance identified between the skills needed and availability within the local talent pool in order to fulfil the '10 Opportunities' aspiration to make Cornwall the 'destination of choice' for creative businesses.
+Health & Care To allow the range of clinical skills to be developed locally to address the skills shortage in the health and social care sector.
+Manufacturing & Critical Minerals To provide training solutions to train, upskill or retrain individuals to address the skills shortages both locally and nationally.
 To support the development of Digital Skills in response to the increasing digital skills need.
-To ensure that Cornwall and the UK work towards their ambition of reaching net zero by 2050 with Cornwall becoming carbon neutral by 2030.
-To create a fully connected economy in the built environment supporting the change of structure to low carbon emissions, supplying the skills to housing associations and construction companies to enable improvements to social housing to make them more efficient.
+Renewable Energy To ensure that Cornwall and the UK work towards their ambition of reaching net zero by 2050 with Cornwall becoming carbon neutral by 2030.
+Construction To create a fully connected economy in the built environment supporting the change of structure to low carbon emissions, supplying the skills to housing associations and construction companies to enable improvements to social housing to make them more efficient.
+Professional Services To provide the Cornish labour market with the foundational cross-sector skills, including administration, accountancy, HR and legal support, that will facilitate business sustainability, growth and competitiveness.
+Education To provide training programmes and pathways that enable residents to translate their skills and experience into teaching and supporting learning and, in consequence, improve educational standards and experiences for learners in Cornwall across all ages and provision types.